-- Company assets and confidential information must only be used and disclosed for authorised business purposes. - Intellectual property and confidential information which belongs to other companies (such as customers and business partners), must never be disclosed without their consent and the prior approval of your Line Head, Funtional Head or the General Counsel.
+- Company confidential information must only be used and disclosed for authorised business purposes. - Intellectual property and confidential information which belongs to other companies (such as customers and business partners), must never be disclosed without their consent and the prior approval of your Line Head, Functional Head or the General Counsel.

-Limited personal use of company assets is permitted provided it is not in conflict with company interests.
+Limited personal use of Company assets is permitted provided it is not in conflict with Company interests.

-- You must take care to maintain, account for and dispose of EnQuest company assets to avoid loss, theft or damage. - You must never disclose our intellectual property or other confidential information unless required for the proper performance of your duties or at the company's request - this applies throughout your employment with EnQuest and continues after your employment ends. - If you do need to share our confidential information with someone outside the company, you must obtain the prior approval of your Line Head or Functional Head and check with the Legal Department whether you should have a confidentiality agreement signed before the information is disclosed.
+- You must take care to maintain, account for and dispose of EnQuest company assets to avoid loss, theft or damage. - never disclose You must our intellectual property or other confidential information unless required for the proper performance of your duties or at the Company's request - this applies throughout your employment with EnQuest and continues after your employment ends. - If you do need to share our confidential information someone outside the Company, you must obtain the prior approval of your Line Head or Functional Head and check with the Legal Department whether you should have a confidentiality agreement signed before the information is disclosed.

-- Q. What are 'Company Assets'? - A. Company assets include all physical and other assets belonging to or leased by EnQuest as well as other valuable intangible assets, including business information, which are known as 'Intellectual Property'. - Q. What is 'Intellectual Property'? - A. Intellectual property includes patents, copyrights, trademarks and service marks, and other kinds of confidential business information like operating procedures, technical and interpretive data, the results from an appraisal well or a commercial discovery, corporate databases, strategies and plans, research data, business ideas, processes, proposals and strategies, new product development, software bought or developed by the company and information used in trading activities including pricing, marketing and customer strategies.
+Q. What are 'Company Assets'?

+A. Company assets include all physical and other assets belonging to or leased by EnQuest as well as other valuable intangible assets, including business information, which are known as 'Intellectual Property'.

+Q. What is 'Intellectual Property'?

+A. Intellectual property includes patents, marks, and other kinds of confidential business information like operating procedures, technical and interpretive data, the results from an appraisal well or a commercial discovery, corporate databases, strategies and plans, data, business ideas, research processes, proposals and strategies, new product development, software bought or developed by the company and information used in trading activities including pricing, marketing and customer strategies.